asyncapi/website/pages/docs/concepts/asyncapi-document/reusable-parts.md

   payload: null
 ```

-In the code below, you use another local document `message-schema.yaml` through a reference inside AsyncAPI document.
+In the code below, you use another local document, `message-schema.yaml`, through a reference inside the AsyncAPI document.

 ```yaml
 channels: